EENI Global Business School

 African Students (Masters, Courses, Foreign Trade, Business)

 The Subject “Afro-Arab Summit.
-Afro-Arab Development Forum” belongs to the following Online Programs taught by EENI Global Business School:
+Afro-Arab Development Forum” is included within the curriculum of the following academic programs at EENI Global Business School:

-Doctorate: African Business, World Trade, Ethics, Religion & Business.
+Doctorate in African Business, Ethics, Religion & Business.

 Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Coopération Afro-Arabe Masters Foreign Trade in Portuguese Cooperação afro-árabe Study Master Doctorate in International Business in Spanish Cooperación afroárabe.